fbergama/pigfx/README.md

 As soon as your raspi is turned on, the message "PIGFX Ready!" should be displayed as a 640x480 @ 60hz video stream from the HDMI interface.
-Any data received from the UART is immediately displayed in a terminal-like fashion.
+Any data received from the UART is immediately displayed in a terminal-like fashion (ie. it automatically scrolls once you reach the bottom of the screen, etc.).

 ### Test inside QEMU

-PiGFX can be tested with [QEMU](http://wiki.qemu.org/Main_Page).
-Just download/compile/install the [Rpi Torlus branch](https://github.com/Torlus/qemu/tree/rpi) and launch
+PiGFX can be emulated with [QEMU](http://wiki.qemu.org/Main_Page).
+Just download/compile/install the [rpi Torlus branch](https://github.com/Torlus/qemu/tree/rpi) and launch

 ```